awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 ### RDS API<a name="AuroraMySQL.Replication.CrossRegion.Promote.API"></a>

-To promote a Read Replica to a DB cluster, call [ `PromoteReadReplicaDBCluster`](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PromoteReadReplicaDBCluster.html)\.
+To promote a read replica to a DB cluster, call [ `PromoteReadReplicaDBCluster`](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_PromoteReadReplicaDBCluster.html)\.

 ## Troubleshooting Amazon Aurora MySQL Cross Region Replicas<a name="AuroraMySQL.Replication.CrossRegion.Troubleshooting"></a>

-Following you can find a list of common error messages that you might encounter when creating an Amazon Aurora cross\-region Read Replica, and the resolutions for the specified errors\.
+Following you can find a list of common error messages that you might encounter when creating an Amazon Aurora cross\-Region read replica, and how to resolve the specified errors\.

 ### Source cluster \[DB cluster ARN\] doesn't have binlogs enabled<a name="AuroraMySQL.Replication.CrossRegion.Troubleshooting.1"></a>